Resisting Quantum Key Distribution Attacks Using Quantum Machine Learning

 \paragraph{Feature Transformation} All feature values are standardized using Z-score normalization (StandardScaler) to ensure that they have a mean of zero and a standard deviation of one, using the following equation:

 where $\mu$ represents the mean of the feature values, and $\sigma$ denotes the standard deviation.
-Additionally, the categorical labels are encoded using the one-hot encoding technique to ensure that the model correctly interprets the categorical class information.
+In addition, categorical labels are encoded as one-hot vectors to ensure that the model correctly interprets class information.

-\paragraph{Dataset Splitting} The dataset is split into training and testing sets with an 80\%-20\% ratio to ensure sufficient training data while maintaining a reliable evaluation set.
+\paragraph{Dataset Splitting} The dataset is divided into training and test sets at 80\%-20\% to ensure sufficient training data while maintaining a reliable evaluation set.

-\paragraph{Noise Injection} Gaussian noise is added to the training set to improve model robustness and enhance the generalization capability.
+\paragraph{Noise Injection} Gaussian noise is added to the training set to improve model robustness and enhance generalization.
 This noise follows a normal distribution:

 where $\mathcal{N}(\mu, \sigma^2)$ represents Gaussian noise with mean $\mu = 0$ and standard deviation $\sigma = 0.05$.
-This ensures that the model is exposed to slightly varied training inputs, making it more resilient to real-world variations.
+This ensures that the model is exposed to slightly varied training input, making it more resilient to real-world variations.